gautam-404/Binary-Evolution/README.md

 ```
 Replace `setup-linux.sh` with `setup-macos.sh` if you are on MacOS.

-NOTE: For the shell script to work on MacOS, users need to have [MacPorts](https://www.macports.org/) installed.
+NOTE: For this shell script to work on MacOS, users need to have [MacPorts](https://www.macports.org/) installed.

 <br>